bregman-arie/sre-checklist/README.md

 - [ ] Team responsibilities are clear for everyone
   - [  ] Managing infra (one can argue whether it's SRE or DevOps, but it depends on what functions the org has)

+## SRE Goals

+- [ ] Set goals
+  - [ ] Define SLO (Service Level Objective)
+  - 100% reliability is not a good goal (not sustainable + you can't drive for 100% reliability also for application/system dependencies)

 ## SRE Lead

-- [ ] Is there is an onboarding page for SREs joining the team?
+- [ ] Is there an onboarding page for SREs joining the team?
 - [ ] Schedule 1:1 meeting with team (manager or lead?)
 - [ ] Learn how others are doing it!
     - [ ] https://github.com/upgundecha/howtheysre - so many examples!
     - [ ] Personal favorite examples
       - [  ] [Enter the Abattoir](https://achievers.engineering/enter-the-abattoir-ee5e2019f0b3) - very cool idea of the SRE team to provide tooling around creation of "namespaces" - spaces with the all the components the dev team needs
-- [ ] Identify Gaps.
+- [ ] Identify Possible Gaps.
 Few ideas:
   - [ ] Does development team waits on SRE for infra related operations?
+  - [ ] Basically going over other check lists in this page :)
+- [ ] Identify SRE team maturity and work on improving it
+  - [ ] Operations: SRE is focused on resolving issues, dealing with request
+  - [ ] Automation: SRE is moving towards automation and self-service.
+Providing tooling, documentation, etc.
+  - [ ] Product: SRE is focused on improving the product itself - reliability, performances, etc.

 ## Technologies